amylum/repo/README.md

 ## Usage

-To build and upload all outdated packages:
+To build and upload all packages:

 ```
 make docker-build